Cpaul777/docai_parse_codes/README.md

 - Extracts document data from PDFs/images using **Document AI**.
 - Processes and finalizes structured JSON output.
 - Supports local testing or running in **Google Cloud Shell**.
-- Includes a webhook sender to push results to a front-end application.
+- Includes a firestore writing process to store data.

 ---